HMS St George (1785): Service

 In October 1793 Gell was able to obtain the surrender of the French frigate Modeste, which had abused the neutrality of the port of Genoa.
 After this Gell had to return to England for the last time due to ill health.

-St George was present at the Naval Battle of Hyères Islands in 1795.
+St George was present at the Battle of the Hyères Islands in 1795.
 In 1798, some of her crew were court-martialed for mutiny.

-The ship took part in the Battle of Copenhagen in 1801, flying Nelson's flag.
-However, Nelson transferred to Elephant before the battle, as Elephant was better suited for the shallow waters; St George remained in the background during the fighting.
+The ship took part in the Battle of Copenhagen in 1801, flying Horatio Nelson's flag.
+He transferred to Elephant before the battle, as it was better suited for the shallow waters; St George remained in the background during the fighting.
 Her captain was Thomas Masterman Hardy, future captain of HMS Victory under Nelson at the Battle of Trafalgar.
 Captain Sir William Bolton earned his promotion to Commander after his service on the St George in this battle, on 2 April 1801.
 In 1847 the Admiralty authorized the issuance of the Naval General Service Medal with clasp "Copenhagen 1801" to all remaining survivors of the battle.